wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/5-logic.md

 When the operations are performed synchronously, the user's screen is blocked until all operations are completed.
 The operations can modify data before or after it is saved to the database.
 Synchronous calls add minimal overhead to handling the processing but all operations in a synchronous transaction are limited to a total of 2 minutes.
 This is a hard limit and cannot be changed.
 Dataverse Plug-ins and Classic workflows can be performed synchronously.
 Business rules are performed synchronously if the scope is set to table.

 When the operations are performed asynchronously, the user's screen is returned after their data is saved to the database.
 The operation will be added to a queue and will be performed at a later point in time, this could be within a few seconds, or it could be several minutes or even hours depending on the workload.
 Asynchronous means that users will have to refresh their screen to see the results.
-There is an additional overhead in running asynchronous jobs.
-THe platform creates rows in the AsyncOperation and WorkflowLog tables.
+There is additional overhead in running asynchronous jobs.
+The platform creates rows in the AsyncOperation and WorkflowLog tables.
 These rows are updated when the operation starts, as it progresses, and after it completes.
 The rows can be set to be automatically deleted.
 Dataverse Plug-ins and Classic workflows can be performed asynchronously.
 Power Automate cloud flows are performed asynchronously.

 ## Client vs server processing